-How to Apply for the My Best Buy Credit Cards
+How Do I Apply for the My Best Buy Credit Cards?

-You can apply for the My Best Buy Credit Card and My Best Buy Visa card by clicking the Apply Now button below.
+You can apply now for the My Best Buy Credit Card and My Best Buy Visa card by clicking either of the links below.
 However, the application process is a bit different than most cards.

 Qualifications and Requirements